 - Try to persuade your creditors to freeze the interest.
 You can send your creditors the sample letter Hold action while you apply for a debt relief order.
-However, this letter should only be sent to your creditors when you are at the stage of completing your National Debtline DRO application pack.
+However, this letter should only be sent to your creditors when you have an approved intermediary dealing with an application for you.

 - With a time order, the court can also change some of the terms of the agreement, such as the rate of interest.
 This is a complicated area, so contact us for advice.

 You can have assets worth up to £2,000 and still qualify for a DRO.
 Lots of basic household items such as cutlery, crockery, cookers, televisions, beds or furniture do not count as assets.

 The value of your assets is worked out using the resale value, not how much the item was worth when you bought it, unless it is brand new.
 Assets may include antiques, luxury items or valuable collections, stocks, shares, premium bonds and savings.